‘Days Of Our Lives’ Spoilers: How Does Will Horton Feel About Meeting His Family? Chandler Massey Responds

-Days Of Our Lives spoilers reveal Will Horton will continue to meet people who remember him.
+Days of our Lives spoilers reveal Will Horton will continue to meet people who remember him.
 Unfortunately, he still has not regained his memories, making all of those individuals strangers to him.
 This includes his own daughter, Arianna.
 In the latest issue of Soap Opera Digest, actor Chandler Massey discussed how Will feels about being in Salem.
 He also spoke about what is going through his mind encountering all of these mysterious people he doesn’t recognize.

 If Will Horton thought meeting the Salemites in Memphis was overwhelming, he was in for a shock.
 After Marlena Evans (Deidre Hall) convinced him to come home, he has been meeting people left and right.
 Unfortunately, he doesn’t recognize any of them, including the little girl he shares with Gabi Hernandez (Camila Banus).

-Days Of Our Lives spoilers reveal Marlena’s hypnosis wouldn’t help Will Horton regain his memories.
+Days of our Lives spoilers reveal Marlena’s hypnosis wouldn’t help Will Horton regain his memories.
 It seems that nothing is working, making him frustrated.
 It isn’t just for him, but he is concerned about his daughter.
 She deserves to have a dad that remembers who she is.
 This just shows Will’s incredible empathy and kindness.

 So, how does Will feel about meeting everyone in Salem?
 Even though people know him well, he has no clue who they are.
 Chandler Massey was asked this question and he gave a thoughtful response.